mward95/Restaurant_API/README.md

 G powerpoint

+H APIs

 ## Data Preparation

     1. Run dependency and data imports, and then merge the DataFrames into a single DataFrame.
-        -
+        - Censuscsv
-        -
+        - Google places
     2. Display the number of unique cities in the data.
-    3. Display the data associated with ..... , create a new DataFrame with this data removed and then prepare clean
+    3. Display the data associated with restaurants and ratings, create a new DataFrame then clean
        DataFrame for the remaining step.
     4. Display the updated number of unique cities.